drasticactions/Pureisuteshon-App/README.md

 # PSX.Appx
 ### A PSN Client for Windows 10

-PSX.Appx is a UWP app that let's you connect to the PSN on any of your devices running Windows 10.
+PSX.Appx is a UWP app that lets you connect to the PSN on any of your devices running Windows 10.
 Right now it's pretty basic, supporting the following.

 ![Trophy list](http://i.imgur.com/pzRVBK6.jpg "Trophy List")